 Check fuel cap (if equipped):

 Illuminates when the fuel cap may not be properly installed.
 Continued driving with this light on may cause the Service engine soon warning light to come on.
-Refer to Fuel filler cap in the Maintenance and S filler cap in the Maintenance and Specifications chapter.
+Refer to Fuel filler cap in the Maintenance and Specifications chapter.